 What helps dyslexic students read at the most rapid rate?

 There are some programs that take years for students to make yearly progress.
-And universities are creating 3-year program for teachers to be trained to work with dyslexic kids.
+And universities are creating a 3-year program for teachers to be trained to work with dyslexic kids.
 They all have their merits, but I have something to jumpstart teacher training and student learning by using music with phonics.
 “I have researched and proven that using music to help retrain the brain of dyslexic kids is the way to go and students are making 1-3 year gains in only 6 weeks with this method!

 Step By Step Dyslexia Solutions is Breaking the cycle of illiteracy and removing the dysfunction of dyslexia with the power of music.